edgedb/rfcs/text/1000-migrations.rst

-* The ``DESCRIBE CURRENT MIGRATION AS JSON`` statement returns a complete description of the current migration: statements that have already been recorded to be part of the migration script as well as automatically generated list of statements required to complete the migration.
+* The ``DESCRIBE CURRENT MIGRATION AS JSON`` statement returns a complete description of the current migration: statements that have already been recorded to be part of the migration script as well as automatically generated proposal for the next DDL statement to include to advance the migration.
 See the "DESCRIBE MIGRATION" section below for details.

+* The ``ALTER CURRENT MIGRATION REJECT PROPOSED`` statement is used to inform the server that the currently proposed statement returned by a prior call to ``DESCRIBE CURRENT MIGRATION AS JSON`` is not acceptable and that the next execution of ``DESCRIBE`` should return an alternative proposal.

 * The ``POPULATE MIGRATION`` statement uses the statements suggested by the database server to complete the migration.